-When you register your company with the Dutch Chamber of Commerce, you have to state your business activities.
+When you register your company with the Netherlands Chamber of Commerce, you have to state your business activities.
 Your company will then receive one SBI code for your main business activity and a maximum of two SBI codes for any additional activities.

 Who uses your SBI information?